demisto/content/Packs/CarbonBlackDefense/Integrations/CarbonBlackLiveResponseCloud/README.md

 ### cbd-lr-file-get
 ***
-Retrieve contents of the specified file on the remote machine
+Retrieves the contents of the specified file on the remote machine.

 #### Base Command